Healthy Homemade Teriyaki Sauce

 Why We Use Honey and Pineapple Juice

-Most teriyaki sauce in the store is packed with processed sugar, but there are so many natural sweeteners that create the same or better flavor.
+Most teriyaki sauce in the store is packed with processed sugar, but many natural sweeteners create the same or better flavor.
 I recommend using pineapple juice and honey, and here’s why.

 • Pineapple juice adds acidity and sweetness.
 It is said to have the same sugar content as a slice of cherry pie.
 When heated, all of this natural sugar crystalizes to help create a sticky teriyaki sauce with no processed sugar.
 It also acts as a natural tenderizer if you use the sauce to marinade meat.